 School excursionSpecial Offer

-Bush tucker in Bongil Bongil National Park is a school excursion for Stage 2 (Years 3-4) students with a focus on HSIE.
+Bush tucker in Bongil Bongil National Park is a school excursion for Stage 2 (Years 3-4) students with a focus on Geography and History.
 Join our Aboriginal Discovery rangers for an easy stroll along the forested banks of Bonville Creek, to investigate the rich diversity of plants and animals in the park.

 Read more about Bush tucker

-Learn about the fascinating bush tucker and useful natural medicines that have made the estuarine environments of Bongil Bongil National Park a significant resource for local Gumbaynggirr Aboriginal People.
-Students will learn about the cultural practices of 'Caring for Country'.
+By examining the features and characteristics of this estuarine environment, students will learn about the fascinating bush tucker and useful natural medicines that have made the places at Bongil Bongil National Park a significant resource for local Gumbaynggirr Aboriginal People.
+Students will learn about the cultural practices of 'Caring for Country' and how this has changed over time in this place.

 For program outline, safety and practical information about this excursion, see info for teachers